riwajsapkota/indigo/_posts/2021-10-13-this-is-a-test.markdown

 ---
-title: "this is a test"
+title: "This Is A Test"
 layout: post
 date: 2021-10-13 22:48
 image: /assets/images/markdown.jpg